ceph/ceph-container/ceph-releases/jewel/ubuntu/14.04/daemon/README.md

 * etcd
 * consul

 There is a `ceph.defaults` config file in the image that is used for defaults to bootstrap daemons.
 It will add the keys if they are not already present.
-You can either pre-populate the KV store with your own settings, or provide a ceph.defaults config file To supply your own defaults, make sure to mount the /etc/ceph/ volume and place your ceph.defaults file there.
+You can either pre-populate the KV store with your own settings, or provide a ceph.defaults config file.
+To supply your own defaults, make sure to mount the /etc/ceph/ volume and place your ceph.defaults file there.

 Important variables in `ceph.defaults` to add/change when you bootstrap an OSD: